Nitisinone is used to treat certain inherited disorders

 drugs, and herbal products).

-Patients taking this medication are at risk for
+People taking this medication are at risk for developing

-developing high levels of tyrosine in the blood, possibly leading to eye,
+high levels of tyrosine in the blood, possibly leading to eye, skin, and

-skin, and nervous system problems.
+nervous system problems.
 (See Side effects section.)
-To decrease
+To decrease the risk

-the risk of high tyrosine levels, patients should follow a diet low in
+of high tyrosine levels, people with HT-1 should follow a diet low in

 tyrosine and phenylalanine.
 Avoid foods and beverages that contain